KelvinAlviero/CS-SEM4_NOTES/README.md

-# Welcome to our notes file thingy!
-So far we got 3 collaborators
+# Welcome to Semester-4 Collaborative Notes
-# This is currently week 1.
 Assignments so far:
   ## AGAMA
     -Assignment about religion